Community Child and Family Centre

 - Child led learning

-Educators will discuss toileting with parents and will follow the lead of both the child and parents regarding toilet readiness.
-Guidance is available from educators or a health advisor on request.
+Educators will discuss toileting with families and will follow the lead of both the child and families regarding toilet readiness.
+Guidance is available from educators or a health advisor on request.st.

 Toys from Home